mulesoft-consulting/mule4-skeleton-proxy/README.md

 # mule4-skeleton-proxy
-An example of a Mule 4.1 example of an API proxy using API Management that can be used as a starting point for building proxy applications in Mule 4.1.
+This is a Mule 4.1 example of an API proxy using API Management that can be used as a starting point for building proxy applications in Mule 4.1.

 Note, the scope features of minimal-logging are not displayed correctly by Studio 7.1 or 7.2.
 Support for displaying SDK connector scopes is expected in Studio 7.3.